About Us

 - There is no place on this earth that one can go and be "totally" immersed in the

 Niimiipuu language and culture.
-Through time, hipéexnu' will make our classes more

-- According to Fishmans 1991, Graded Intergenerational Disruption Scale (GIDS), This
+- According to Fishman's 1991, Graded Intergenerational Disruption Scale (GIDS), This

 dialect would fall at a Level 8 - "the only remaining speakers are of grandparental age."